JannesStroehlein/Vue3-Calendar-Component/docs/SEMANTIC_VERSIONING.md

 # Semantic Versioning & Conventional Commits Implementation

-This document summarizes the semantic versioning and automated release system implemented for the Vue 3 Calendar Copilot project.
+This document summarizes the semantic versioning and automated release system implemented for the Vue 3 Calendar Component project.

 ## 🎯 What Was Implemented